 - Oil – 1 tspn

-- Wash and pressure cook or microwave rice with salt; take rice to water proportion 1:1 in consideration.
+- Wash and cook rice with salt; take rice to water proportion 1:1 in consideration.
+I prefer using my rice cooker.
+You could cook it in a pressure cooker, microwave or in the absorption method.

 - While the rice is cooking, heat oil in a pan and add chopped garlic.